 BSA National Council to Meet this Week

-May 20, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+May 20, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 This week representatives from over 300 local chapters of Boy Scouts of America will converge on Grapevine, Texas to discuss organizational priorities for the upcoming year.

 Earlier this year, BSA proposed a resolution to lift the national ban on gay scouts, a measure that the majority of Americans support.
 However, under the resolution BSA would continue to ban gay and lesbian staff and leaders from participating.

 Discrimination has no place in the proud tradition of scouting and is a violation of the core values of the BSA.

 There is still time to call on your local representative to do the right thing.
 Send a letter to your local council now.